Son of the Mask: Possible Sequel

-Possible sequel

 On the possibility of a third film, Mike Richardson stated in 2014, "We've been talking about reviving The Mask, both in film and in comics.
 We've had a couple of false starts."
 In December 2024, Jim Carrey revealed that he was still interested in portraying the Mask in a sequel depending on the idea used.
 In January 2025, Diaz also expressed interest in returning "if Jim's on board".
+In June 2026, Russell was on board to direct and stated, "A sequel to The Mask is always something I'm asked about.
+It'd be lovely to return, but for me with Jim in particular, it would be lovely to return, but we'll see.
+It's not ready yet, but that's a lovely idea."
+A month later however, he would die at his home in the San Diego Area, at the age of 74, leaving the status of the sequel unknown.

+Reboot

+In July 2026, Evil Dead Burn director Sébastien Vaniček expressed interest in directing a new adaptation that was darker and more violent, staying closer in tone to the original comics.